YaN-3k/dots/config/.local/bin/README.md

 * cronbat - notify if my battery is low
 * conbat - enable/disable all cronjobs
 ### dmenu
-* dmenuedit - edit config from ~/Dotfiles directory
+* dmenuedit - edit a config from ~/Dotfiles directory
-* dmenuhidden - show hidden windows and restore selected ones (xtitle)
+* dmenuhidden - show hidden windows and restore selected (xtitle)
-* dmenumount - mount device
+* dmenumount - mount a device
-* dmenuumount - umount device
+* dmenuumount - umount a device
 * dmenumpd - control mpd (mpc)
-* dmenunewtab - open new tab with selected page
+* dmenunewtab - open a new tab with selected page
 * dmenupass - password script for sudo
 * dmenupower - lock, shutdown, reboot, exit?
 * dmenurecord - record screen using ffmpeg